grafana/mimir/docs/guides/glossary.md

 ### Chunk

-A chunk is an object containing encoded timestamp-value pairs for series.
+A chunk is an object containing encoded timestamp-value pairs for one series.

 ### Churn